steadylearner/Python-Blog/posts/Rust/How to use Rust Warp.md

 │       ├── hello_test.rs
 ```

 We will first start with **main.rs**.
-It will help you to find the sturcture of the entire project.
+It will help you to find the sturcture of the entire project better.

 ```rust
 use warp::{self, Filter};